gtech-mulearn/Top-100-Coders/profile/geoffgeorge@mulearn.md

 - Made several Contribution through Collaborative Effort.

 #### Challenges Overcome
-- Various challenges such as Team forming  and Various challenges during Development.
+- Various challenges such as Team forming  and Various development challenges.

 #### Future Enhancements:
 - I aim to learn new Technologies and strengthen my knowledge in my chosen field